Family of police shooting victim sues officer, city

-Posted in Wrongful Death on June 8, 2015
+Posted on June 8, 2015 in Wrongful Death

 A story by KATV-TV recites some details about the case, documenting that the officer was a member of the Little Rock Police Department, when he shot and killed the boy in August 2012.
 According to the physical evidence and testimony from a criminal trial, the victim was driving in reverse away from the officer when the latter opened fire

 The lawsuit accuses the officer of excessive force.
 It also names the former chief of the LRPD and the city of Little Rock as defendants, for allegedly failing to train and supervise the officer.
 The case has twice gone to trial in criminal court, resulting in hung juries both times.
 An attorney for the defendant says he welcomes the chance to go to civil court.
 He claimed his client would prevail.